SIMBA# 5.0 Release

-- Significantly improved documentation (manuals, videos, navigation)
+- Significantly enhanced documentation (manuals, videos) and user interface.

 The simulation system SIMBA# is a versatile software for modelling and dynamic simulation in wastewater technology.
 It integrates activated sludge models, aeration systems, sludge digestion, sewer networks, receiving waters and any kind of automation solutions.